sferrini/Swift-Community-Best-Practices/README.markdown

 }
 ```

-Using the numbered parameter names ("`$0`") further reduces verbosity, often elliminating capture lists completely.
+Using the numbered parameter names ("`$0`") further reduces verbosity, often eliminating capture lists completely.
 Only use the numbered form when the parameter names add no further information to the closure (e.g. very simple maps and filters).

 Apple can and will change the parameter types of closures (optionals removed or changed to auto-unwrapping etc).
 Intentionally under-specifying your optionals and relying on Swift to infer the information it needs, reduces the risk of the code breaking under these circumstances.